hartwigmedical/documentation/accessing-hmf-data-through-gcp.md

 * Within the startup script, upload the results to your own bucket
 * Terminate the VM

-We've also seen parse the manifest into [Nextflow](https://www.nextflow.io/) configuration which manage the GCP details for you.
+We've also seen the manifest parsed into [Nextflow](https://www.nextflow.io/) configuration which manage the GCP details for you.
-We kept things simple by design, we hope to see many creative ways the use the manifest in analysis.
+We kept things simple by design, we hope to see many creative analysis implementations with the manifest.

 ### GCP Costs